rock-core/autoproj-ci/README.md

 ### Build cache

-The `autoproj ci cache-push` and `autoproj ci cache-pull` subcommands allow you to save build artifacts (push) or get them from the cache (pull) to avoid re-building things that are not needed.
-The pull must be done after a successful bootstrap and checkout of the workspace.
-The push after a build.
+The `autoproj ci cache-push`, `autoproj ci build` and `autoproj ci cache-pull` subcommands allow you to save build artifacts (push) or get them from the cache (pull and build) to avoid re-building things that are not needed.
+The pull may be used to unarchive the relevant artifacts from the archive dir into the workspace's prefix. `build` does `cache-pull` and triggers a build that will ignore the cached packages. `cache-push` updates the cache using the packages successfully build by the last build command.
-`cache-push` will automatically ignore packages whose build have failed, **from the last build**.
-So, make sure to run it after a complete build.

 `cache-pull` generates a JSON file that can be used to determine what has been pulled from the cache.
 Cached packages can then be provided to the `--not` option